How to Find a Memory Care Facility for Your Loved One

 Questions to Ask Memory Care Centers

-Touring memory care centers, it's best to collect facts and also trust your intuition or “gut feeling.”
+Touring memory care centers?
+It's good to collect facts and also trust your intuition or “gut feeling.”
 Here are questions to ask when you visit a facility.

 - How is the memory care center secured?
 This question relates not so much to safety from intrusion, but a resident's safety against exiting the facility.
 Protecting the residents against “exit-seeking behaviors” is a main benefit of a memory care center.
 Most facilities have their entrances locked 24/7 and keep any elevators for staff and visitors carefully monitored as well.
 In some facilities each resident wears a bracelet with an electronic sensor.
 Additionally a resident can have a personal security alarm on his or her bed and/or wheelchair.
 A personal security alarm can alert a staff member in case a patient tries to stand up without remembering that they require assistance.